recyclejs/recycle/docs/concepts/UsageWithRedux.md

 }
 ```

-Redux driver will listen to actions of all components containing `container:true`.
+If an action occurs in the container component,
-When an action occurs, it will then be dispatched in the Redux store.
+it will be dispatched in the Redux store.

 ## Reducers in Containers
 If you prefer defining Redux reducers inside container components,